 Children with Special Needs

-Parents of children with special needs may have additional concerns and considerations in finding child care that is sensitive and respectful.
+Parents of children with special needs may have additional considerations in finding child care that is sensitive and respectful.

 “Questions to Ask When Seeking Child Care for Children With Special Needs” helps family members when they seek an early care and education program for a child with special needs.